amartinm7/social-network-challenge/README.md

 ./gradlew check
 ```

-## improvements

-### actuator for checking the availability of the system
+## actuator for checking the availability of the system
 Under the next urls you can see how is the system running:
 * http://localhost:8080/actuator/health
 * http://localhost:8080/actuator/info

+## Improvements

-### New URIs with path params for the rest api
+### New URIs with path params for the rest api (status=implemented)

-improving the rest api signature sending usernames as path parameters (currently implemented) :
+Improving the rest api signature sending usernames as path parameters (currently implemented) :
 ```
 http://localhost:8080/friendship/{usernameFrom}/request/{usernameTo}
 http://localhost:8080/friendship/{usernameFrom}/accept/{usernameTo}